-Ever wondered how to make coconut milk?
+Ever wanted to make coconut milk?
 No, not the tinned stuff; rather, have you ever wondered how to make truly fresh coconut milk?
 While tins of coconut milk do just fine – a compromise food that balances the traditional with the modern, the flavor of a true homemade coconut milk is unsurpassed.
 Take the time and the effort to learn how to make coconut milk at home, and your work will be well-rewarded.

 Coconut, traditionally eaten across the South Pacific and in parts of Asia, is a powerhouse of nutrients.
 Coconut is rich in trace minerals including manganese which is essential in metabolism, healing and collagen formation, copper which plays a role in immunity and bone health as well as selenium, a nutrient which is critical to thyroid function as well as developing healthy skin, nails and hair.
 Beyond these trace minerals, coconut is a potent source of lauric acid – a wholesome and nourishing saturated fat with strong antimicrobial properties which may help to bolster immunity and even show promise in the treatment of acne1.